techboyg5/dynamic-data-attributes/README.md

 # Dynamic Data Attributes

 Dynamic Data Attributes adds several `data-` attributes to the `<html>` tag.
-The JavaScript file is small, and each data attribute is only a single line of code.
+You can also add and remove your own data attributes.
+The JavaScript file is only 662 bytes.

 This is useful if you want to apply CSS under certain circumstances.

 Below is a table with the specific data attributes listed, the JavaScript that generates them, and an example.

-## List of Data Attributes
+## Pre-Defined Data Attributes

 ### window.location properties